-You can obtain a DOT by filing an application with the Federal Motor Carrier Safety Administration.
-The application can be found on their website and filled out completely and accurately.
+You can obtain a DOT by applying with the Federal Motor Carrier Safety Administration.
+The application can be found on their website and completed completely and accurately.

 After the LLC is registered with the state and the DOT number is obtained, you must get a business license from your local municipality.

 Tow vehicles must also display the DOT number on both sides of the truck in a contrasting color.

 Make sure to check with your county clerk's office for any other specific permits or licenses that may be needed.

 Not obtaining the required permits can cause severe financial and legal penalties or even lead to your LLC getting dissolved by the state.